lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- - Substitute Alt-Tab with a window based switcher that does not group by application.
+ - Substitutes Alt-Tab with a window based switcher that does not group by application.

 Links: